Parsley is such a lovely and unique herb, and its presence in the kitchen is almost always necessary.

-If you’re growing parsley and it’s growing fast but you don’t know when or how to cut it back, don’t worry.
-I will be answering all of your questions below!
+If you’re growing parsley and it’s growing fast, but you don’t know when or how to cut it back, don’t worry!
+I will be answering all of your questions below.

-When to Prune Parsley?
+When Should You Prune Parsley?

 Parsley is one of the fastest-growing herbs, so you will be trimming it many times per season.

-I usually follow both, so I inspect the length of each parsley stem and also the number of leaves on it to decide whether or not to cut it.
+I usually follow both, so I inspect each parsley stem’s length and also the number of leaves.
+That helps me decide if I should cut it.

-How to Prune Parsley?
+How To Prune Parsley?